JOBS DONE

 (26) Hire and substantially contribute to the development of several individuals expected to become plant managers or functional division managers.

-(28) Create conditions for consolidating outstanding performance as a result of leadership and work in two areas: -Enthusiasm, responsibility, efficiency and other work ethics of the personnel. -Enhancement of the best work methods and techniques the experience of the Company could provide.
+(28) Create conditions for consolidating outstanding performance as a result of leadership and work in two areas: -Enthusiasm, responsibility, efficiency and other work ethics of the personnel -Enhancement of the best work methods and techniques the experience of the Company could provide.

-(29) Develop permanent results for two manufacturing plants as follows: - Making of 100% of production schedules, without overtime. - Best quality among several dozens of plants, including lowest customer
+(29) Develop permanent results for two manufacturing plants as follows: - Making of 100% of production schedules, without overtime - Best quality among several dozens of plants in 4 countries, including lowest customer returns - Lowest cost per minute ever in the Corporation - Top production efficiency, including (1) optimum cycle time –less than 2

 - Best results on surveys of employee satisfaction.